douglasmiranda/ddpt/README.md

 ## Submit a Pull Request

 Keep your pull requests small.
 Better yet, explain what you plan to do in the issues, it will save time in the end.

+## TODO

+- Deployment docs #6
+- Deployment: Provisioning (info, examples, docs...) #2
+- More info about Docker Swarm
+  - maybe more information about using even if it's single node
+- More information on Storages (Static/Media files) #7
+  - remove / make optional whitenoise
+  - alternative to S3 (maybe Minio would be nice)
+  - CDN
+- CI/CD docs and/or examples #3

 ## Related links